Kano (city): British colony, indirect rule, and independence

 In March 1903, the city-state was absorbed into the British Empire after the Battle of Kano, the Fort of Kano was captured by the British, It quickly replaced Lokoja as the administrative centre of Northern Nigeria.
-It was replaced as the centre of government by Zungeru and later Kaduna and only regained administrative significance with the creation of Kano State following Nigerian independence.
+It was replaced as the centre of government by Zungeru and later Kaduna, and only regained administrative significance with the creation of Kano State following Nigerian independence.

 From 1913 to 1914, as the peanut business was expanding, Kano suffered a major drought, which caused a famine.
-Other famines during British rule occurred in 1908, 1920, 1927, 1943, 1951, 1956, and 1958.
+Other famines broke out in the region in 1908, 1920, 1927, 1943, 1951, 1956, and 1958.
 By 1922, groundnut trader Alhassan Dantata had become the richest businessman in the Kano Emirate, surpassing fellow merchants Umaru Sharubutu Koki and Maikano Agogo.

 In May 1953, an inter-ethnic riot arose due to southern newspapers misreporting on the nature of a disagreement between northern and southern politicians in the House of Representatives.
-Thousands of Nigerians of southern origin died as a result a political sparked riot.

-Ado Bayero became emir of Kano in 1963.
+Thousands of Nigerians of southern origin died as a result a politically sparked riot.Ado Bayero became emir of Kano in 1963.
 Kano state was created in 1967 from the then Northern Nigeria by the Federal military government.
 The first military police commissioner, Audu Bako, is credited with building a solid foundation for the progress of a modern society.
 He started a lot of development projects—network of roads, a reliable urban water supply.
 He was a keen farmer himself and funded construction of number of dams to provide irrigation.
-Thanks to his policies Kano produced all types produce and export it to the neighbouring states.
+Thanks to his policies, Kano produced all types of produce and export it to the neighbouring states.
 The first civilian governor was Abubakar Rimi.

 In December 1980, radical preacher Mohammed Marwa Maitatsine led a riot.
 He was killed by security forces, but his followers later started uprisings in other northern cities.